A-Altemara/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+  A closure is the combination of a new function created within another function(lexical or local/ private environment).
+The open bracket of the new function creates the closure as it initiates the new level of scope.

 2. Study the following code, then answer the questions below.

 ```js